 The music business, the movie business, and the publishing business have all changed, and will continue to change.
 As artists, if we are to survive and flourish, we must educate ourselves and take advantage of the new opportunities afforded us.
 We must recognize this time for what it is: the most exciting time in history to be an artist!
 But we must be willing to let go of the old paradigm and recognize our intrinsic power.

 In 2010, I published The 90-Day Novel.
 Had I published it with a traditional publisher I might have received a few thousand dollars as an advance and a paltry 10% of the profits (and more importantly, I can guarantee you that they would have balked at the format which encourages process rather than result).
-Instead, I started The 90-Day Novel Press and released the book myself, along with two others and a third by Linda Jenkins (The 90-Day Play).
+Instead, I started The 90-Day Novel Press and released the book myself, along with a few more over the years.
 As of today The 90-Day Novel has sold over 40,000 copies and continues to sell well.

 With the advent of the internet, it is now possible to take the power into your own hands.
 You do not need to wait for permission.